AfraHu/CatsEatingFish/README.md

 ## Listening-and-Speaking
   - After the preparations above, you got a firm foundation of English but you've been more theoretical than explicit the knowledge.
   - To explicit the knowledge and speak English fluently, you need practice the instinctive understanding of English.
   - Watching your favorite English movies or TVs, following the actresses or actors to repeat their lines.
-It is so called in Chinese \"影子跟读\".
+It is so called \"影子跟读\" in Chinese.
   - In my experience, it is better to print the lines down on paper rather then using the apps if you have enough spaces.